silnrsi/FDBP/en-US/Glyph_Naming.md

 # Why even have glyph names?
 Given the ubiquitous support for TrueType/OpenType fonts, one might ask why do we even have glyph names?
 Nothing _inside_ an OpenType font requires glyphs to have names &mdash; complex layout tables `GSUB` and `GPOS`, for example, do all their work in terms of glyph indexes.
 Even for the `post` table itself (where glyph names are stored), one of the allowed forms, called Verson 3, is one that has no names.
 So one might reasonably ask: if functional fonts can be produced without glyph names, why have them at all?

 The answer starts in the era before TrueType came along, in which Adobe's sophisticated page layout engine accessed glyphs by their names &mdash; glyphs had no other way to be located other than by their name.
-In fact, glyph names were simply another token in the PostScript programming language &mdash; and that is why even today glyph names have a very strict allowed form.
+In fact, glyph names were simply another identifier in the PostScript programming language &mdash; and that is why even today glyph names have a very strict allowed form.

 Going even further, some software packages are able to infer certain properties of a glyph from just its name.
 The most commonly cited case of this is that some PDF files do not include any representation of the _character_ stream that the document represents, but yet you can still copy _characters_ from the document to the clipboard.
 The reason this works at all &mdash; and it doesn't always work perfectly &mdash; is that Acrobat is able to deduce the character stream (or something close to it) by looking only at the names of the glyphs in the file.